How to Properly Dispose of Junk in Pierce County, WA

 • Leaves

 Yard waste should be taken to approved yard waste or compost facilities, not dumped with household trash.
 Most yard waste facilities will recycle yard waste for free, up to a certain weight.
-A couple things I have found out on the job, is that it’s free up to 400lbs, and it is not free, if it’s noxious weeds(Ivy, bamboo, etc. Check your local facility rules).
+A couple things I have found out on the job, is that it’s free up to one ton. it is not free, if it’s noxious weeds(Ivy, bamboo, etc. Check your local facility rules).

 Keeping yard debris separate helps: